+As shown on Figure 3, Parcel A contains the offices, scales, and a concrete recycling facility.
 The eastern half of Parcel A has a level pad area occupied by stockpiles of soil and finished product, a truck loading area, an area for recycling of concrete and clean fill, the quarry offices, a machine shop, and parking.
 Truck scales are located adjacent to the quarry offices, near the site exit.
 Active mining still occurs on the eastern half of Parcel A. A second machine shop and large outdoor equipment and truck storage area are in the center of the parcel, along with a second truck scale nearby.
-The Middle and Lower Ponds are in the northwest corner of Parcel A. Based on RWQCB requirements, the use of these ponds will be phased out and replaced with an off-channel basin.
+The Middle and Lower Ponds are in the northwest corner of Parcel A. Based on RWQCB requirements, the use of these ponds has been phased out and replaced with an off-channel basin.
 An undisturbed hillside vegetated with trees and scrub occupies the northern edge of the parcel, to the north of the Lower Pond.
+The southern and western portions of Parcel A consist of forested hillsides developed with one private residence occupied by quarry personnel.